PostHog/posthog.com/contents/tutorials/identifying-power-users.md

 There's no single definition of 'power user.'
 Like an [ideal customer](/newsletter/ideal-customer-profile-framework), it varies from product to product, and sometimes even from different stages of maturity in the same product.

-Take some time to think about what it would mean to really push your product to its ceiling:
+Take some time to think about what it would mean to really push your product to its ceiling, such as:

 - Frequency of use
 - Interaction with specific features